 Where to Eat

-There’s some great eateries in this small community.
+There are some great eateries in this small community.
 The Prospector Pub, located in the unique Rock Creek Hotel, is a great place for buffet, burgers, breakfast and brunch.
-Over at the Rock Creek Trading Post and Café you’ll find organic coffee, some funky gifts, as well as a place to grab breakfast, a sandwich, or a snack to go.
+Over at the Rock Creek Trading Post and Café, you’ll find organic coffee, some funky gifts, as well as a place to grab breakfast, a sandwich, or a snack to go.
 For more places to grab a bite to eat, visit our service directory.

 Where to Shop

 Rags, Relics and Rutabagas it one of those unique stores with a little bit of everything.
 Step inside and you’ll find:

 - Footwear and clothing

 - Essential oils,

 Outside is a tourism booth where you’ll find brochures and information on the area.